 When will I hear if I get a position?

-If you have completed the application, references have been completed, and you interviewed, you will typically know something within 2 or 3 weeks..
+If you have completed the application, your interview, and your references have been completed, you will typically hear from us within 2-3 weeks.
 If you haven’t heard from us and/or get another offer elsewhere, give us a call.

 Can I just work a few weeks?